Here you will find a number of answers to some of the general questions you may have about our Association and our website.

 Aboriginal people without legal documentation are still able to participate in projects run by the Aboriginal Music Program (for example: Non-Status Indians or individuals who have been adopted by an Aboriginal community).

-Yes and no. The Aboriginal Music Program's mandate is Manitoba, but it has partnered with other organizations and agencies to implement a project that includes Aboriginal participants from other parts of Canada.
-The project in question was called "AMP Camp."
+Yes and no. The Aboriginal Music Program's mandate is Manitoba, but it has partnered with other organizations and agencies to implement a project called "AMP Camp" that includes Aboriginal participants from other parts of Canada.

 AMP Camp is a one-week professional and artistic development project that gives emerging and mid-career Aboriginal recording artists a chance to develop their understanding of the music industry along with their ability to succeed in it.
 The project includes 12-hour days of business workshops, vocal coaching, marketing plan consultations, guitar lessons, and performance coaching.
 Up to 30 participants from across Canada get the chance to learn from senior artists and industry professionals at a hotel/resort in Manitoba each year.
 AMP Camp is made possible through a working partnership between Manitoba Music's Aboriginal Music Program and the Music Section of the Canada Council for the Arts.
 The project was launched in February of 2006 and has seen a number of participants go on to complete albums, play for capacity crowds and rack up award nominations and wins.